 Photo by Deb Lindsey for The Washington Post

-This savory hash makes the most of leftover roasted vegetables: You start by cooking chopped onions until they are browned and crisped around the edges.
+This savory vegetable hash makes the most of leftover roasted vegetables: You start by cooking chopped onions until they are browned and crisped around the edges.
 That makes for a bold flavor base that is used in just about every type of cuisine, so it works no matter which vegetables you have on hand or how they were originally seasoned.
 Once the onions are done, add your chopped, roasted vegetables to the skillet, cook until they are warmed through, season them simply with salt and pepper, and top with a fried egg, for a satisfying and healthful breakfast.
+This roasted vegetable hash and egg is a quick and easy way to elevate your weekday breakfast routine.

 3 tablespoons olive oil